Posted by Jake Hinojoza on Nov 28, 2017 9:00:00 AM

 Parylene coatings are generally more expensive and are harder to remove than polyurethane or acrylic, which is the only drawback to parylene.

 Parylene C, like all of the parylene types, offers total coverage at a very precise and a very fine thickness levels.
 Parylene C can protect against acid damage, caustic solutions, and more.
-It is does not matter what the size or shape of the medium is.
+It does not matter what the size or shape of the medium is.

 Parylene C also has the ability to withstand vapor permeability, making it especially protective against gases--unlike Parylene N. Along with high levels of thermal stability and electrical insulation, parylene C is the right tool for hundreds of mediums.